honoraryirken/honoraryirken/README.md

 <p align="center">☆ I don't feel comfortable sharing my exact age.
 I will say that I am a teenager, however.</p>

-<p align="center">☆ I am a nonsharing Dark Enchantress Cookie riako.
-If you romantically yumeship with her, please DNI! ☆ I am also a selective sharing White Lily yumeshipper.
-If you romantically yumeship with her, IWC!</p>
+<p align="center">☆ I am a nonsharing Dark Enchantress Cookie riako and a selective sharing White Lily yumeshipper.
+I won't be weird if you have a skin of either of them, but if you do not wish to interact, you don't have to.</p>

 <p align="center">☆ I am an age regressor.
 Please interact with caution, for I don't have any specific skins to notify others when I am regressed.</p>